Cornmeal Scones Recipe

 It’s a simple menu – cornmeal scones with cinnamon honey butter and sweet iced tea.
-Basically, we slaughtered every sacred cow of a proper British Afternoon Tea.
+This is fun departure from cucumber sandwiches, cream and jam ‘traditional’ Afternoon Tea.
 At least we used Twining’s English Breakfast tea!

 This recipe only makes four (huge) scones but the recipe easily scales to however many you would like to feed.

 It is easy to build a Winnie the Pooh themed picnic around Cornmeal Scones.
 Indeed we call them picnic scones because they travel well and can be paired with our Southern Fried Chicken and coleslaw to round out a full picnic menu.

 There can never be enough honey to go with Cornmeal Scones.
 One might think that cinnamon honey butter and then extra honey is too much honey but that isn’t possible.

 Eating honey is a very good thing to do.Winnie the Pooh

 Cornmeal is not the same as polenta.
 Try Natco Fine Cornmeal which you can get at Tesco or Sainsbury’s – usually in the ethnic foods section.